An official website of the United States government

 Refuse and Recyclable Material Collectors |

-Each sampled establishment has an assigned six-digit industry code from the North American Industry Classification System (NAICS).
+Each sampled establishment has an assigned 6-digit industry code from the North American Industry Classification System (NAICS).
 When a single physical location encompasses two or more distinct economic activities, the industry code assigned is based on the establishment's principal product or products, whether produced or distributed, or the principal services rendered by the establishment.
 When determining the principal product or service rendered, employment is used to determine the primary business activity and assign an industry code.
-When the primary activity cannot be determined by employment then it's determined based on the revenue generated.
+When the primary activity cannot be determined by employment, then it is determined based on the revenue generated.

 The sampling frame, or universe, is the list of establishments from which the survey sample is selected.
 The ORS establishment sample is drawn from the Quarterly Census of Employment and Wages (QCEW) and units reporting to the Railroad Retirement Board.1

-U.S. Bureau of Labor Statistics (BLS) field economists use a four-step process to select and classify jobs for which data are to be collected from the sampled establishment.
+U.S. Bureau of Labor Statistics (BLS) field economists use a three-step process to select and classify jobs for which data are to be collected from the sampled establishment.

 1–49 |